eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 ---
-title: NETEDIT
+title: netedit
-permalink: /NETEDIT/
+permalink: /netedit/
 ---

 # From 30.000 feet

-**NETEDIT** is a graphical network editor for SUMO.
+**netedit** is a graphical network editor for SUMO.

 - **Purpose:** create and modify SUMO networks
 - **System:** portable (Linux/Windows is tested); opens a window